fcannizzohz/demo-hz-testing/README.md

 ### Testing complex test scenarios

 This approach allows testing realistic behaviour in a fast and controlled environment.

-For example, a scenario testing the integration of two services:
+#### Testing the integration of two services

+In the following example, two services (`Customer`and `Order` share state via Hazelcast.)
+Functionality can be tested as following:

 ```java
     @Test